dcmwijaya/IBMAETER/README.md

 <br>

 ## Running
+1. Download this repository.
+2. Then open the XAMP file (php.ini) -> remove semicolon (;) in front of extension=intl -> save.
-1.Open the "IBMAETER" directory, then open GitBash inside the directory.<br>
+3.Open the "IBMAETER" directory, then open GitBash inside the directory.<br>
 <ul>
 <li>First, if no error occurs then just skip this step, but if otherwise then please copy the following command:</li>